 - 2 cups whole wheat pastry flour

-- 2-3 cups blueberries, raspberries, blackberries, diced peaches, pitted cherries, dried fruit, nuts, coconut or chocolate chips
+- 2-3 cups blueberries, raspberries, blackberries, diced peaches, pitted cherries, nuts, coconut or chocolate chips

 - Preheat oven to 350°F. Lightly grease standard-size muffin pan or line with paper muffin cups.

 - Add vanilla, then eggs, one at a time.
 Stir in milk.

 - Mix baking powder, salt, cinnamon, nutmeg and flours in separate bowl.

 - Take turns stirring flour mixture and fruit/nuts into the batter.
 Combine all ingredients but do not over-mix.